 Photography courtesy of John A. Paradiso

-Bodem is Half Acre’s take on the modern,”bedrock” / “go-to” IPA.
+Bodem is Half Acre’s take on the modern, bedrock/go-to IPA.
 Most are probably familiar with the brewery’s flagship Daisy Cutter.
 Technically a pale ale, Daisy Cutter swings towards more bitter on the spectrum, playing on the border of an IPA.

-And while Half Acre has played around with other IPAs in its arsenal, Bodem is definitely the one that has stuck around.
+And while Half Acre has played around with other IPAs in its arsenal, Bodem is the one that has stuck around.
 First developed almost ten years after the brewery opened, Bodem nails it.

 Much like Daisy Cutter became a statement pale ale for Half Acre, so has Bodem become a statement IPA.